TULiberalArts/History/pages/student-life.md

 ## The James A. Barnes Club
 ![James A. Barnes Club]({{site.baseurl}}/media/resized James A Barnes logo.png){:.responsive-img .img-right}
-The purpose of the James A. Barnes Club is to foster a sense of community among the graduate students in the History Department.
-Graduate study is not only intellectually challenging (and rewarding), but emotionally draining as well.
-Coursework is intense, and graduate students in the History Department shuttle between Temple University’s Center City Campus (TUCC) and Main Campus; often without seeing a sympathetic fellow graduate student.
+The purpose of the James A. Barnes Club is to foster a sense of community among History graduate students.
+Graduate study is not only intellectually challenging (and rewarding) but emotionally draining as well.
+Coursework is intense, and graduate students in the History Department shuttle between Temple University’s Center City Campus (TUCC) and Main Campus, often without seeing a sympathetic fellow graduate student.
 All too often, graduate school can be an isolating, intimidating place.
 The Barnes Club works to change that.

 Our organization is a support group for the concerns and issues that graduate students face each day.
 The Barnes Club serves as a vital liaison between graduate history students and the History Department, informing students about department events and voicing our concerns to the faculty.
-The Barnes Club email list distributes important information on department events and activities, conference and career opportunities, and Barnes Club social events to our members.
+The Barnes Club email list distributes important information on department events and activities, conference and career opportunities and Barnes Club social events to our members.

 Learn More about the [James A. Barnes Club](https://sites.temple.edu/barnesclub/)